angular/angular/aio/content/tutorial/toh-pt5.md

 ### Router outlet

-If you paste the path, `/heroes`, into the browser address bar at the end of the URL, the router should match it to the `heroes` route and display the `HeroesComponent`.
+If you paste the path, `/heroes`, into the browser address bar at the end of the URL, the router should match it to the `heroes` route and retrieve the `HeroesComponent`.
 However, you have to tell the router where to display the component.
 To do this, you can add a `<router-outlet>` element at the end of the template.
 `RouterOutlet` is one of the directives provided by the `RouterModule`.